-- (1) This column represents the aggregate grant date fair value, calculated in accordance with SEC rules, of restricted stock unit awards granted in fiscal year 2019.
+- (1) In fiscal year 2021, the Company paid certain non-employee directors cash retainer fees greater than they were entitled to based on their service.
+As a result, cash payments to impacted directors in fiscal year 2022 will be reduced by the amounts of any overpayments in fiscal year 2021. - (2) This column represents the aggregate grant date fair value, calculated in accordance with SEC rules, of restricted stock unit awards granted in fiscal year 2021.
 These amounts generally reflect the amount that we expect to expense in our financial statements over the award's vesting schedule, and do not correspond to the actual value that will be realized by the non-employee directors.
-For additional information on the valuation assumptions used in the calculation of these amounts, refer to note 6 to the financial statements included in our annual report on Form 10-K for the fiscal year ended March 31, 2019, as filed with the SEC.
-The aggregate number of shares of our common stock subject to restricted stock unit awards outstanding at the end of fiscal year 2019 for each non-employee director was as follows: Mr. Biondi (1,600); Mr. Johnson (1,600); Mr. Lay (1,600); Dr. Nash (1,600); Mr. Pak (3,600); Ms. Rao (3,600); Mr. Stenbit (1,600); and Mr. White (1,600). - (2) This column represents the aggregate grant date fair value, calculated in accordance with SEC rules, of stock options granted in fiscal year 2019.
+For additional information on the valuation assumptions used in the calculation of these amounts, refer to note 7 to the financial statements included in our annual report on Form 10-K for the fiscal year ended March 31, 2021, as filed with the SEC.
+The aggregate number of shares of our common stock subject to restricted stock unit awards outstanding at the end of fiscal year 2021 for each non-employee director was as follows:

+Mr. Bridenstine (3,000); Mr. Johnson (1,600); Dr. Wise (3,600); Mr. Pak (1,600); Ms. Rao (1,600); Mr. Stenbit (1,600); and Mr. White (0). - (3) This column represents the aggregate grant date fair value, calculated in accordance with SEC rules, of stock options granted in fiscal year 2021, excluding the effect of estimated forfeitures.
 These amounts generally reflect the amount that we expect to expense in our financial statements over the award's vesting schedule, and do not correspond to the actual value that will be realized by the non-employee directors.
-For additional information on the valuation assumptions used in the calculation of these amounts, refer to note 6 to the financial statements included in our annual report on Form 10-K for the fiscal year ended March 31, 2019, as filed with the SEC.
-The aggregate number of shares of our common stock subject to stock options outstanding at the end of fiscal year 2019 for each director was as follows: Mr. Biondi (29,000); Mr. Johnson (30,000); Mr. Lay (30,000); Dr. Nash (25,000); Mr. Pak (14,000); Ms. Rao (19,000); Mr. Stenbit (30,000); and Mr. White (30,000).
+For additional information on the valuation assumptions used in the calculation of these amounts, refer to note 7 to the financial statements included in our annual report on Form 10-K for the fiscal year ended March 31, 2021, as filed with the SEC.
+The aggregate number of shares of our common stock subject to stock options outstanding at the end of fiscal year 2021 for each director was as follows:

+Mr. Bridenstine (9,000); Mr. Johnson (30,000); Dr. Wise (14,000); Mr. Pak (24,000); Ms. Rao (29,000); Mr. Stenbit (30,000); and Mr. White (0). - (4) Mr. White was a director whose term expired at the 2020 annual meeting of stockholders.